SepulchralVerdigris/paintspace/README.md

 Normal, Metallic, Air, Wash, Contrast, Technical and Fluo (Fluorescent).
 You can add other types if you like.
 Air, Metallic, Wash and Contrast swatches are visually distinct.

+### Hexcode

-**Hexcode** is the six-character code used for web colours.
+The six-character code used for web colours.
 For example, #000000 is black and #ffffff is white.
 Citadel paints hexcodes are available [from DakkaDakka](https://www.dakkadakka.com/wiki/en/Paint_Range_Compatibility_Chart).

 You can use the "paint dropper" tool in any image software (Paint, Inkscape, etc) to find the hexcode of a colour.